One forest. Completely known.

 Most investors see public and private as separate markets.
 We have never seen them that way.

-India's internet and digital technology sector is one of the most dynamic in the economy — a set of competitive battles playing out simultaneously across listed businesses and the private companies trying to displace them.
+India's internet and digital technology sector is one of the most dynamic sectors in the economy.
+It is a set of competitive battles playing out simultaneously across listed businesses and the private companies trying to displace them.
 Most public equity investors can only see one side of each battle.
 We see both.
-After a decade of looking at both simultaneously, we are convinced it is one of the most durable advantages in Indian public equity investing.
+And after a decade of looking at both simultaneously, we are convinced it is one of the most durable advantages in Indian public equity investing.

 What private markets give us in public equity

-What public equity gives us in private markets
+What public equity expertise gives us in private markets

 The result.
 A long time of investing across both markets has compounded into something that is genuinely difficult to replicate from scratch: a view of India's internet and digital economy that is both wide and deep in private markets, rigorous in public ones, and sharpened by the interaction between the two.